 - A field label indicating when this policy is applied

-- Optionally, a connection that can bypass the policy
+- Optionally, a connection Classification that can bypass the policy

 The audit policy will generate an event stream that records the source data for whenever a field matches.
 The audit log destination is configurable and is completely separate from operational application logs.

 Blocking the event causes the entire blob of data to be dropped if any field in it matches the corresponding label.

 For database queries, the row itself is removed from the query response.

 With API data, an empty object is returned with no fields in it.